InTheBottle/BottleRim/README.md

 1. Run Bethini through the MO2 dropdown and select a preset + recommended tweaks.
 (Do not turn of TAA, required if you use CS' DLAA or AMDs.)

-2. Play with the Community Shader settings to blend LODs or enable parallax/contact shadows etc. The key to open the CS UI is "End".

-3. Open the Community Shaders UI (End key)
+2. This list comes with a preconfigured Community Shaders setup, but feel free to press the "End" key and play around with things.

+3. Check the "Optionals" separator in Mo2 to activate Framegen or camera headbob if you'd like.
+Both disabled by default.

+4. Open the MCM, select Bathing in Skyrim and choose to either enable or leave it disabled.

 ### Antivirus Exceptions
 - Add exceptions in Windows Defender for the BottleRim folder and `ModOrganizer.exe` to avoid crashes.